This web page was created in a simple HTML format for quick and easy loading on a variety of desktop and mobile platforms.

 • Be prepared to work hard and have fun!

-• Ohio University has one traditional college co-ed cheer team composed of up to 15 males and 15 females.
+• Ohio University has one traditional college co-ed cheer team composed of up to 12 males and 12 females.
 Our team cheers for football and men's and women's basketball.
 Males are used as bases.
 Females are used as flyers in partner stunts and basket tosses and may be placed at the mid or top level on pyramids.
+Females cannot try out for base or backspot positions.

 • All cheerleaders must be comfortable working with different stunt partners and in different places in pyramids.
 We need your flexibility and coachability to make us a more versatile team.